bakrydiarra/Project-2-Portfolio-Memory-Game/README.md

  - As a user I  can:

-   - see a set of cards ranged in fourth rows and fourth columns style game with cards on display - these cards will have a front and back image.
+   - see a set of cards ranged in fourth rows and fourth columns of cards - these cards have a front and back image.
    - read  easy and short explained rules by clicking the button rules
    -  escape the rule explanation by clicking the “x” or the the button play.
    - click a card to start the game